 Many landlords live in other countries, and once you have given a deposit, you have no legal recourse to get it back.
 Also, local landlords will try to come up with an excuse not to give you your deposit back, and you don’t really have a legal recourse, as you will usually spend the same amount on attorneys as your deposit.
 Some landlords will act like everything is great and they plan to give you 100% of your money back.
 Then after you move out and have left the country, they simply say that they changed their mind, even though they have agreed in writing to give you your money back.

 If you are giving someone money, a broker or a landlord, ask to see their ID to make sure they are who they say they are, then google that name.
-Most of the people running scams in Costa Rica have a track record for fraud and have been in other lawsuits.
+Most of the people running scams in Costa Rica have a track record for fraud and have been in other lawsuits in other countries.

 One current scam is for a broker to take the money for the deposit on a place then say he gave it to the landlord, but he didn’t.
 Then they both are pointing fingers at each other and you’re out thousands of dollars.